z0x0z/Stock-Market/new.md

 ### Introduction to Delta

-For ITM delta will be closer to 1, for OTM delta will be closer to 0
+For ITM call option delta will be closer to 1, for OTM call option delta will be closer to 0
+For ITM put option delta will be closer to -1, for OTM call option delta will be closer to 0

 ![](images/po149.png)
 ![](images/po141.png)